jaredraycoleman/Southaven/NPCs/Talan Windfern.md

 **Friendship with Dessie**: Talan got along very well with [[Dessie Pindlehop]], the halfling the party saved in [[Session 14 - Oaths in the Wild]].
 When he discovered she was actually dead and being controlled by cultists, he was devastated.

-**Caught Between Powers**: During [[Session 18 - A Flower for the Dead]], Talan visited the party at the [[Scarlet Shield Tavern]] after meeting with the druids at [[The Balandel Enclave]].
+**Caught Between Powers**: During [[Session 18 - A Flower for the Dead]], Talan visited the party at the [[Scarlet Shield Tavern]] after meeting with the druids at [[Balandel Enclave]].
 The druids thanked the party but insisted they had everything under control.
 Later, [[Queen Aelra Sylanthiel]] had Talan taken to her questioning chamber—not for torture, but to keep him safe and gather information.
 The druids of the flame discovered his location and liberated him, intending to use him as a witness against the Queen in her trial.

 **The Interrogation**: In [[Session 21 - Speeches, Spirits, and Storm Clouds]], the party staged a fake interrogation to test Talan's loyalties. [[Lirielle]] disguised herself as the cultist [[Serelion Vael]] and pretended to break him out while the Queen watched invisibly.
 Talan simply panicked and claimed ignorance. [[Dravencoles]], frustrated, suggested killing him—shocking everyone and raising questions about the paladin's compassion.